Dynatrace/dynatrace-configuration-as-code/CONTRIBUTING.md

 Branches are rebased and only fast-forward merges to main permitted.
 No merge commits.

-Commits are not auto-squashed when merging a PR, so please ensure your commits are fit to go into main (DIY squash when necessary).
+By default, commits are not auto-squashed when merging a PR, so please ensure your commits are fit to go into main.

+For convenience auto-squashing all PR commits into a single one is an optional merge strategy - but we strive for [atomic commits](https://www.freshconsulting.com/insights/blog/atomic-commits/) with [good commit messages](https://cbea.ms/git-commit/) in main so not auto-squashing is recommended.

 Commits should conform to  [Conventional Commit](https://www.conventionalcommits.org/) standard.